byui-cit/learning-modules/README.md

 ## Tag naming rules

-The top level tags should look like this always!

-- JS
-- HTML
-- CSS
-- Design
-- General

-All other tags should be all lowercase.
+All tags should be all lowercase.
 Check to see if the tag you want already exists and re-use as much as possible.

 Only use tags in the index.md file for each module.